onemanking/unity-addressable-with-unirx/README.md

 - New / Update build will be appear in **Build Path** you were set in **How to Setup Addressable** section.

-***Note In case you want to update new asset or after modify exist Addressable Asset Use Update a Previous Build only to update the asset otherwise your application will not be able to use updated Addressable Asset***.
+***Note In case you want to update new asset or after modify exist Addressable Asset.
+Use Update a Previous Build only to update the asset, otherwise your application will not be able to use updated Addressable Asset***.

   ![image-20201110164525290](Manual/Images/image-20201110164525290.png)